GuiltyWorks/RotateSkybox/Readme_EN.txt

 ﻿Translates by Google

 Rotate6SidedSkybox.shader is a Shader that rotates the Skybox.
+It is suitable for reproducing the sky like the real world, such as rotating the starry sky and the sun, with Skybox.
 As shown in the image, X-axis rotation, Y-axis rotation and Z-axis rotation are possible.
 It can also be rotated by a combination of X & Y axis rotation and X & Y & Z axis rotation.
 You can also specify the rotation speed and rotation angle in the initial state (immediately after loading the world in VRChat).